cargomedia/pulsar-rest-api/README.md

 `{message: {event: 'job.change', job: {Object}}}`

 ## Authentication
-To enable authentication of API you need to provide config options `authentication` and `ssl`.
+To enable authentication of API you need to provide config options `authentication`.
 All users of API should remember that besides that you need to authenticate yourself with Github, you also need to be a member of Github organization that was defined in `authentication.githubOrg` of config.

 ### Web client